fictionco/fiction/@apps/factor/docs/getting-started/introduction.md

 Every day Factor powers some of the most powerful yet scaleable apps on the internet, it's modern architecture allows for simple caching and optimization which allows you to do more.

-## TL;DR - The Problem Factor Solves
+## The Problem Factor Solves

-Building modern web apps is fraught with peril, and there are many pitfalls that can lay waste to your time, money, and sanity.
+Building JavaScript apps is hard and time consuming.
+There are many possible mistakes that can cost you tons of time.

-Factor packages up hard earned insights into a system that helps you build fully featured, great looking apps (including websites) in record time and with less risk.
-Don't believe me?
-Read on...
+Factor works to make JS development easier by applying best practices learned by years on the job.

+It is minimalist as it an possibly be, but opinionated enough to make your challenging tasks simple.
+It is also built with tried and true open-source tools which reduces your risks and helps you ship.

 ## How Factor Is Different